yemisprojects/eks-infra/README.md

 - ..
 - ..

-## Architecture
+## Infrastructure pipeline Architecture

 <img width="2159" alt="GitHub Actions CICD for Terraform" src="">

-# Required Accounts
+# Required

 - Github account
 - AWS account (Note: This project does not fall under the free tier)
+- Domain (AWS R53 or third party)
+- kubectl Installed locally
+- AWS IAM credentials

 # GitHub Actions Workflow

 1. Fork this repo, create a new branch and check in the Terraform code.
 2. Create a Pull Request (PR) in GitHub once you're ready to merge your code.
-3. A GitHub Actions workflow will trigger to ensure your code is well formatted and produces secure validated.
+3. A GitHub Actions workflow will trigger to ensure your code is well formatted and validated.
 In addition, a Terraform plan will run to generate a preview of the changes that will happen in your AWS account and displayed as a comment on the PR.
-4. Once appropriately reviewed, the PR can be merged into your main branch.
+4. Once the PR is appropriately reviewed, the PR can be merged into your main branch.
-5. After merge, another GitHub Actions job will trigger from the main branch and execute the changes using Terraform.
+5. After merge, another GitHub Actions job will trigger from the main branch and deploy the infrastructure using Terraform.

 ## Resources Deployed

-Below is a list of key resources deployed via the Github Actions.
-For a complete list of all resources, see this..... terraform docs in this repo.
+Below is a list of key resources deployed via Github Actions.
+For a complete list of all resources, see the [doc for terraform](https://github.com/yemisprojects/eks-infra/tree/main/eks_infra/dev#readme) in this repo.

 1. Provisioned Jenkins Server running on EC2
 2. EKS Cluster with 1 managed Node group